Zaabalawi: Social criticism

-Our narrator's search throughout Cairo, besides moving from West to East, as evidenced in the dress of those whom he meets, is also a movement towards timelessness, evanescence, the eternal now.
+The narrator's search throughout Cairo, besides moving from West to East, as evidenced in the dress of those whom he meets, is also a movement towards timelessness, evanescence, the eternal now.
 He begins by meeting a religious lawyer and scholar, Sheikh Qamar.
-This is interesting because it points in two different directions.
-First, this is a man well-versed in the Sharia, as all Sufis must be.
+This is a man well-versed in the Sharia, as all Sufis must be.
 But this man is also a manifestation of the ossification of a lived religious experience.
 His dress and his office furnishings give him away as a man tainted by non-Islamic influences.
-Of course, he is unsure is Zaabalawi is even alive.
+He is unsure if Zaabalawi is even alive.
 He has long since lost touch with him.
-The next person our narrator encounters is the seller of books on theology and mysticism.
-While he is moving closer to the lived religious experience, the decay of the surroundings, and the fact that this mere prologue to a man is engaged in commerce surrounding what should be a non-commercial activity, tells us that we are still far removed from the mystical experience.
+The next person the narrator encounters is the seller of books on theology and mysticism.
+While he is moving closer to the lived religious experience, the decay of the surroundings, and the fact that this man is engaged in commerce surrounding what should be a non-commercial activity, suggests that the narrator is still far removed from the mystical experience.

 The other shopkeepers in the area only reinforce this reading, as they have either not heard of Zaabalawi or they openly make fun of him.
 Here are two institutions which are hardly momentary.
 That is, the Sharia, Hadith, and other interpretations of the Qur'an and the Prophet's life have been around since the inception of Islam.
 The local magistrate of the district is the narrator's next stop, and he is presented with a well drawn-out plan for canvassing the entire area.
 A map is gridded with coordinates and he must approach this search as scientifically as possible.
 Again, the attempt here is to codify and regularize what is essentially ineffable.
 However, we know that we are getting closer to the truth, because this man, at least, knows that Zaabalawi is still alive.
 He recognizes that Zaabalawi has no permanent residence, for he cannot be captured and pinned down.